School Committee - February 06, 2025

 Wendy MacArthur.

-However, if the commitment is truly sincere, then the committee must also recognize that the proposed policy change lowering the age requirement from 18 to 14 will have a direct and disproportionate impact on these very students.
+I wish the administration would do the same.
+However, if the commitment is truly sincere, then the committee must also recognize that the proposed policy change lowering the age requirement from 18 to 14 will have a direct and disproportionate effect on these very students.

-Quote, from the website, we strive to provide educational community that nurtures each student on their unique journey, unique journey to be lifelong learners and caring and engaged citizens of our world.
+As a district, we have a commitment to a mission that states, quote, from the website, we strive to provide educational community that nurtures each student on their unique journey, unique journey, to be lifelong learners and caring and engaged citizens of our world.
+If we truly uphold this mission, we must consider not just the intent of our policies, but their real world consequences.

 A nurturing educational community does not ignore the voices of our most vulnerable students, nor does it enact policies that might further marginalize them.

-and ensure that any change made to reflect our collective responsibility to create a truly supportive and educational environment for all.
+I urge the committee and the administration to take a step back, listen to those most effective, and ensure that any change made to reflect our collective responsibility to create a truly supportive and educational environment for all.
+And then I also want to say I 100% support all of our IA instructional assistants.

 They're amazing.

+Thanks, Wendy.
 That was bang on.

 You got it?